Planning guidance for conservation areas

 Each character appraisal features the history and character of the conservation area and what makes it special.

 The management strategy recommends ways to preserve and enhance the area.
-This could include proposals for changes to the boundary, and buildings to be added to the list of locally listed buildings.
+This could include proposals for changes to the boundary, and buildings to be added to the local heritage list.
 The purpose is to:

 - assess whether the existing planning controls are adequate to protect the character of the area, and if not, to recommend additional controls